dakinegroup/summertraining2015/report/project_report.md

 ### Object Oriented Design
 TODO: Write a separate document for this topic and sub-topics
 #### Objects and Classes
+**Objects** - These are the things with independent runtime existance.
+These are entities in object oriented systems.
+At run time objects interact with each other by sending messages.
+**Class** - Class is a collection of objects of same type.
+For example - there are fruits in a basket like banana, orange and apple.
+In this example fruit is a class and banana , orange and apple are its objects.
 #### Inheritance

 #### Polymorphism